DeezDiamond/receipts-frontend/README.md

 > - Steps to recreate the error

 ## Currently Known Issues
-- December 29, 2020: Redirects now function properly for registration, logging in, and uploading a receipt.
+- December 29, 2020: Redirects now function properly for registration, logging in, uploading, and deleting a receipt.

 - December 20, 2020.
 Updating a receipt now works.
 However, all fields must be filled in in order for the update request to go through.